caddyserver/website/src/docs/markdown/caddyfile/options.md

 The maximum size to parse from a client's HTTP request headers.
 It accepts all formats supported by [go-humanize](https://github.com/dustin/go-humanize/blob/master/bytes.go).

+##### `name`

+A custom name to assign to this server.
+Usually helpful to identify a server by its name in logs and metrics.
+If not set, Caddy will define it dynamically using a `srvX` pattern, where `X` starts with 0 and increments based on the number of servers in the config.

 ##### `log_credentials`